Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 - *Language*
     Selected language of the destination attribute.
 The drop-down list is read-only.
 This drop-down list is only displayed if the destination attribute is multi-language.

-- *Channel*
+- *Scope*
-    Selected channel of the destination attribute.
+    Selected scope of the destination attribute.
 The drop-down list is read-only.
 This drop-down list is only displayed if the destination attribute is multi-scope.

 - *Extension*
     Click the drop-down list and select the appropriate ETL extension for the attribute mapping.
 The displayed extensions depend on the data type of the selected destination attribute.